jas-atwal/catweb/README.md

 ## Running the demo

 There are two parts to the demo.
 The first part will take you through the process of quickly creating a net new cloud native application in a matter of seconds.
-The process takes you through scaffolding an application based on the Cloud Native Application Bundle (CNAB) specification using Docker Application Designer within Docker Desktop Enterprise.
-The second part will go through the process of using
+The process takes you through `scaffolding` an application based on the Cloud Native Application Bundle `(CNAB)` specification using `Docker Application Designer` within Docker Desktop Enterprise.
+The second part will go through the process of using `GitHub`, `DDE`, `DTR`, and `UCP`.

-This demo is designed to show a build, ship, run workflow using a simple Flask-based web app, `catweb`.
+This demo is designed to show a `build`, `ship`, `run` workflow using a simple Flask-based web app, `catweb`.

 The basic flow is to intially build and run the app locally using Docker Desktop Enterprise, modify the web template to show how hot mounting a volume works, build an updated image, push to Docker Trusted Registry, then deploy on AWS using Docker Universal Control Plane.